jmccann/drone-terraform/DOCS.md

 init_options.lock-timeout
 : Duration to wait for a state lock.
 Default `0s`.

+fmt_options
+: contains the configuration for the fmt action.

+fmt_options.list
+: List files whose formatting differs (disabled if using STDIN).
+Default `true`.

+fmt_options.write
+: Write result to source file instead of STDOUT (disabled if using STDIN or -check).
+Default `true`.

+fmt_options.diff
+: Display diffs of formatting changes.
+Default `false`.

+fmt_options.check
+: Check if the input is formatted.
+Exit status will be 0 if all input is properly formatted and non-zero otherwise.
+Default `false`.

 vars
 : a map of variables to pass to the Terraform `plan` and `apply` commands.